haomo-ai/OverlapTransformer/README.md

   ```

 ## How to use
-We currently only provide the training and test tutorials for KITTI sequences in this repository.
-The tutorials for Haomo dataset will be open-source once Haomo dataset is released.
+We provide a training and test tutorials for KITTI sequences in this repository.

-For a quick test of the training and testing procedures, you could use our [model pretrained on KITTI](https://drive.google.com/file/d/1FNrx9pcDa9NF7z8CFtuTWyauNkeSEFW4/view?usp=sharing).
+The tutorials for Haomo dataset will be released together with Haomo dataset.

 ### Data structure